 I sometimes make further adjustments to the sketch in Photoshop, by combining elements of different designs together to create a single drawing I can work from as a guide for the final illustration.
 I delete the white background of the sketch and save it as a layer with a transparent background in Photoshop to use as the template for the artwork.

 Step 3: Digital Drawing

-I work underneath the sketch layer (template) using my graphics tablet and graphics pen to draw and refine the lines previously drawn in the sketched guide on my computer.
-I begin by breaking the drawing down into separate shapes, tracing each one and filling it with a block colour on it’s own layer.
-I label each layer so that I can identify itlater (e.g. ‘Face’, ‘Dress Bodice’, ‘Trouser Leg Right’ etc.).
+I work underneath the sketch layer, using my graphics tablet and graphics pen to hand-draw the lines previously drawn in the pencil sketch (now working as my guide) on my computer.
+I begin by breaking the drawing down into separate shapes, drawing over each one and filling it with a block colour on it’s own layer.
+I label each layer so that I can identify it later (e.g. ‘Face’, ‘Dress Bodice’, ‘Trouser Leg Right’ etc.).
 On a technical note, all of this is done in Adobe Photoshop using the Pen Tool to create the ‘paths’ and the Paint Bucket Tool to fill the shapes.
 After some time all the ‘shapes’ have been traced and refined, and I can really begin to think about the final colours, shading and look of the piece.

-From this point, until the illustration is finished, I work on all the layers adding shading, texture and details.
+From this point, until the illustration is finished, I hand-draw on all the layers adding shading, texture and details.
 I use a combination of textures and ‘brushes’ I have created to colour and finish the design.
 I work through the illustration as I go working on each section as I see fit, refining areas as I progress to keep the piece looking balanced and checking it against any photographs I have been given for reference.
-Even though this stage is dictated by my sketch, and at this point I am essentially just colouring in, it never becomes a ‘paint-by-numbers’.
+Even though this stage is dictated by my sketch, it never becomes a ‘paint-by-numbers’.
 I am always amending and re-designing the piece as I go along.